Updated: July 27, 2023

 If so, then it means that if you want to be successful, then you have to spend more time with people who have greater passions, higher drives, and better levels of success than you.

 Go back to your list, and encircle the names of those who give you inspiration.
 The people who provide optimism and supply you with motivation to follow your dreams.
 They are your “heroes” that provide you with the aspiration to become better.

 Now, put an X-mark beside the names of those who give you more negativity than positive energy.
-These are people who complain a lot, who always sees the “half-empty” glass, and those who rarely gives encouragement to you.
-They are your “vampires” that slowly drain life out of you.
+These are people who complain a lot, who always see the “half-empty” glass, and who rarely give encouragement to you.
+They are your “vampires” that slowly drain the life out of you.

 Once you’re done with this, you can now proceed to the most difficult part of this exercise.